 - The business is still there, which is good for the local economy and the owner’s legacy

 - Your name association with the company is intact

 An ESOP is not right in every situation, but given its significant tax and other advantages, it should be given consideration as part of most succession planning decision-making processes.

-Paul Fusco is a Shareholder at SES ESOP Strategies.
+-Written by Paul Fusco of SES ESOP Strategies.